model-checking/kani/rfc/src/rfcs/0007-global-conditions.md

 ## User Experience

 **The output will refer to properties that depend on other properties as "global conditions"**, which is a simpler term.
-The options to enable different global conditions will depend on a case-by-case basis.
+The options to enable different global conditions will depend on a case-by-case basis[^enable-options].

 The main UI change in this proposal is a new `GLOBAL CONDITIONS` section that **won't be printed if no global conditions have been enabled**.
 This section will only appear in Kani's default output after the `RESULTS` section (used for individual checks) and have the format: